SALTLending/dash-masternodes/README.md

 1. From *Tools > Debug console* run the following command with the parameters collected in section 3:
   - `protx register_fund <collateralAddress> <ipAndPort> <ownerKeyAddr> <operatorPubKey> <votingKeyAddr> <operatorReward> <payoutAddress> <fundAddress>`
   - This will return a `txid`, copy this for later.
-  - This will also send your collateral to your SALT Collateral Wallet
+  - This will also send your collateral to your Dash Collateral Wallet on the SALT platform
 2. With the txid from the previous step, run `getrawtransaction <txid> true`.
   - This will return a large JSON blob.
 Look through it for the key `proRegTx`.
 Within that section look for `collateralIndex` and copy the value after it.